5G & Proptech: Enhancing Your Smart Building With 5G

 One reason property managers might have deprioritized wireless connections in the past is the simple, physical reality of building management.
 Property managers, after all, manage buildings — and buildings are made of concrete, steel, and other materials that dampen or otherwise weaken wireless signals.

 With 5G, however, it’s easier to maintain a powerful internet connection throughout an entire building.
 5G represents a significant upgrade in the power, scope, and availability of wireless networks.
-And different aspects of 5G will appeal to different sections of the real estate industry.
+Different aspects of 5G will appeal to different segments of the real estate industry.

 For example, residents, property managers, and leasing agents will all use 5G in different ways.